-- 6.1 During an outbreak, thorough environmental cleaning and disinfection with a facility approved disinfectant that has demonstrated effectiveness against the specific organism may be required. - 6.2 More frequent cleaning in rooms is necessary where Clostridium difficile or antibiotic resistant organisms (e.g. MRSA, VRE, ESBL) are identified.
+- 6.1 During an outbreak, thorough environmental cleaning and disinfection with a facility approved disinfectant that has demonstrated effectiveness against the specific organism is required. - 6.2 More frequent cleaning in rooms is necessary when Additional Precautions are required.

 7.0 Recommendations for Cleaning Blood or Body Fluid Spills